True HEPA filter is the real deal.

 What Is HEPA-type filter?

-AKA HEPA-based filter, it is the inferior version to a standard HEPA filter.
+HEPA-type filter is the inferior version to a True HEPA filter.
 It is gaining traction in the air purifier world due to the low cost with relatable efficiency.
 HEPA-type filter has a 99% efficiency rate or less at capturing particles as small as 2 microns.
-It is also made out of thin fibers glass but with less density thus finer particles like germs would be able to sneak past.
+It is made out of thin fibers glass but with less density thus finer particles like germs would be able to sneak past.
 A HEPA-type filter is rated between 13-16 MERV.
 It is commonly found in the lower-end air purifier.

-What Is The Difference Between HEPA And True HEPA?
+What Are The Difference Between HEPA And True HEPA?

 True HEPA Filter